lynnswap/Nuke/Documentation/Nuke.docc/Performance/Caching/accessing-caches.md

 ```

 > ``ImageContainer`` contains some metadata about the image, and in the case of animated images or other images that require non-trivial rendering, also contains `data`.
 It also allows you to distinguish between progressive previews in case ``ImagePipeline/Configuration-swift.struct/isStoringPreviewsInMemoryCache`` option is enabled.
+> You can also store original images for processed requests in memory using ``ImagePipeline/Configuration-swift.struct/isStoringOriginalImagesInMemoryCache``.

 All ``ImagePipeline/Cache-swift.struct`` respect request cache control options.